Sammakka Saralamma Jatara: History

-It commemorates the fight of a mother and daughter," Sammakka and Saralamma" (also known as Sarakka), with the reigning rulers against an unjustice law(rule).

 There are many legends about the miraculous powers of Sammakka.
 According to a 13th-century tribal legend, some tribal leaders on a hunt found a newborn girl (Sammakka) enveloped in light playing amidst tigers.
 They took her to the tribal chief, who adopted and raised her as a leader.
-She later became the savior of the tribals of the region.
+She later became the saviour of the tribals of the region.
 She was married to Pagididda Raju, the tribal chief of the Koyas.
-The Kakatiyas (who ruled the region with its headquarters in Warangal City between 1000 AD and 1323 AD).
-Sammakka had two daughters and one son, Sarakka, Nagulamma, and Jampanna.
+Medaram was ruled by the Kakatiyas (with their headquarters in Warangal city between 1000 AD and 1323 AD).
+Sammakka had two daughters and one son, Sarakka alias Saralamma, Nagulamma, and Jampanna.
 King Prataprudra of the Kakatiyas imposed taxes on the Koya Tribe, which they could not pay.
 As a result, King Prataprudra declared war on the Koya Tribe.
-Pagididda Raju was killed in the ensuing battle forcing the grief-ridden Sammakka to pick up the fight with her daughter Saralamma, her son Jampanna and her son-in-law Govinda Raju.
+Pagididda Raju was killed in the ensuing battle forcing the grief-stricken Sammakka to pick up the fight with her daughter Saralamma, her son Jampanna, and her son-in-law Govinda Raju.
 Sammakka had almost won when Saralamma died in the battle.
 Jampanna was mortally wounded and fell bleeding into Sampangi vaagu (stream).
-Legend has it that the stream turned red from the blood, and the vaagu was renamed "Jampanna Vaagu" in honor of Jampanna's sacrifice.
-Distraught, Sammakka retired to a hill called Chilakala Gutta and turned into a vermilion jar (Kumkum Bharani).
+Legend has it that the stream turned red from the blood, and the stream was renamed "Jampanna Vaagu" in honour of Jampanna's sacrifice.
+Distraught, Sammakka retired to a hill called Chilakala Gutta and turned into a (kumkuma bharani) jar filled with kumkuma powder.
+After the battle, Sammakka and Saralamma were deified and a festival was organized in her honour once every 2 years.
 To this day, the Koya tribe and devotees believe that Sammakka and Saralamma are manifestations of Adi Parashakti sent to protect them.

-The jatara is a celebration to honor this sacrifice.
-The vermilion jar is brought to Medaram and washed in Jampanna Vaagu, followed by an offering of Jaggery to Sammakka and Saralamma.
+The jatara is a celebration to honour this sacrifice.
+The Kumkuma jar is brought to Medaram and people wash themselves in Jampanna Vaagu, followed by an offering of Jaggery to Sammakka and Saralamma.